QDeltaSoft/qradiopredict/README.md

 You can delete a waypoint or a ground station by pressing the red X button on the lower left.
 When running standalone, the second button from the standalone group will sequence to the next waypoint.

+<strong>Connecting to Flightgear:</strong> you should first read the Flightgear documentation at <a href="http://wiki.flightgear.org/Radio_propagation">http://wiki.flightgear.org/Radio_propagation</a> to understand how does the flight simulator fit into the radio environment.
+Note that the public available version may not be usable with QRadioPredict, due to stale (older) code.
+If you wish to use the latest Flighgear radio code, you should contact the author for details on obtaining and compiling from source.

 Known problems